ama291/Music-Driven-Workout-App/Docs/4a-frontend-description.md

 1. On the list of current themes, clicking one gives option to remove
 2. Calls driver.removeTheme passing the theme clicked
 3. Themes should not appear on themes list

-### Join a competition (this can be implemented later in iteration 2)

-1. Have a “Join Competition” button
-2. Maybe have three built in competitions 1, 2, and 3
-3. Click one and calls driver.addCompetition passing in the clicked competition
-4. Competition’s name should now show up under a section called “Current Competitions” (See the Overleaf doc for our UI Design)

-### Remove a competition (this can be implemented later in iteration 2)

-1. Under “Current Competitions”, click one listed.
-Option to remove appears
-2. Calls driver.removeCompetition passing selected competition
-3. Competition should be removed from “Current Competitions”